-The farm, which is run by locals Brendan and Katrina Fraser (along with their two children) is the only Christmas tree farm in Queensland that is open to the public.
+The farm, which is run by locals Brad and Katrina Fraser (along with their two children) is the only Christmas tree farm in Queensland that is open to the public.
 An annual family visit would make a lovely Christmas tradition, and help boost the economy of rural Queensland.

 Things to do at Granite Belt Christmas Farm

 The Granite Belt Christmas Farm hosts various events throughout the year, such as their annual Christmas in July picnic, so keep an eye on their events calendar for details.
 In addition, you can buy a real Christmas tree, feed Santa’s animals, visit their Christmas gift shop or enjoy a coffee or Belgian hot chocolate.

 Families are welcome to walk through the avenues of trees and choose one to take home.
 The cost of the tree depends on its height and whether you require netting to transport it.
 The main harvest weekend is to be held on Saturday 30th November and Sunday 1st December in 2019 between 9 am and 4 pm each day.

 During the harvest weekend, there will be all-day BBQs, face painting and visits from Santa.
 If you miss the harvest weekend, you can still visit the farm between 1st December and 23rd December from 9 am until 4 pm to choose your real Christmas tree.

 The farm grows more than 10 000 Christmas trees which are shaped four times per year, so you’re bound to find one that is just right for your home.

 Feed the Christmas animals